MAGIC-FYP/MAGIC---FYP/docs/index.md

             Inputs: None
             Outputs: None
             Purpose: Clears all graveyard positions and resets it back to the initial state with one queen for each color.
+                     This is done by setting each spot to False as they are empty at the start.

         Graveyard.get_lowest_available(piece)
             Inputs: piece: chess.Piece
             Outputs: GraveyardSquare or None
             Purpose: Finds the lowest-numbered available graveyard square that matches the piece type and color.
+                     A piece is removed from the board, the system determines: colour and type, it then finds the lowest avaible spot for the piece type.

         Graveyard.place_piece_at(coord, piece)
             Inputs: coord: tuple, piece: chess.Piece
             Outputs: bool